JoshuaPotter/COP4656-proj1/README.md

 # Group 2, Project 1
 Recreation of Yik Yak app for COP4656

-# Enable Google Sign-in
+# Setup
-Add your SHA certificate to Firebase to enable Google Sign-in on your build
+Add your SHA certificate to Firebase to enable Google Sign-in on APKs you build on your machine, this is *required* for Google Sign-in to work

 * [Generate a debug SHA certificate](https://developers.google.com/android/guides/client-auth)
 * Copy the SHA-1 key